Comment on page

-An Architectural Approach to Level Design (2014) by Christopher Totten is a theory-heavy generalist level design textbook.
-Totten brings in a lot of core architecture education (basic drafting, parti, prospect and refuge, etc.) to connect its 101 Things I Learned In Architecture School styled approach to some game examples.
-A good roundup of conceptual design that stops short of technical details and 3D construction.
+- An Architectural Approach to Level Design (2014) by Christopher Totten is a theory-heavy generalist level design textbook.
+Totten connects a lot of core architecture education (basic drafting, parti, prospect and refuge, etc.) to some game examples.
+A good roundup of conceptual design theory.

-Level Design: Processes And Experiences (2017) edited by Christopher Totten is a collection of case studies covering many level design topics from a variety of academics, critics, and developers.
-This broad survey is useful for gauging our collective understanding of level design, but all these different contexts vary greatly in aim and approach.
+- Level Design: Processes And Experiences (2017) edited by Christopher Totten is a collection of case studies covering many level design topics from a variety of academics, critics, and devs.
+This diverse survey is useful for gauging our collective understanding of level design, but all these different contexts vary greatly in aim and approach.
 What does a Yakuza player's personal essay have in common with a research overview of PCG methods?
-It's an interesting question, but the answer won't be obvious nor readily applicable.
-Still, an interesting snapshot of the industry today.
+An interesting question, though the answer won't readily apply to beginners.

-Let's Design: Combat (2020) by Max Pears is maybe the only encounter design book ever written.
-It has lots of illustrations and diagrams but the cartoon style may or may not appeal to you.
-Pears also assumes you're not just making a shooter, but a fairly specific military-themed shooter with specific enemy types and weapons, etc. Still, it offers a lot of useful language and patterns for combat games.
+- Let's Design: Combat (2020) by Max Pears is maybe the first (and only) encounter design book ever, with lots of diagrams with cute cartoon illustrations.
+However, note that Pears assumes you're not just making a shooter, but a fairly specific military-themed shooter with specific enemy types and weapons, etc. Still, he offers a lot of useful language and patterns for combat games.

 Understanding the basics of real world architecture is useful for level design.